Creature (36) | |||

 It's probably better to discard a land than it is to sacrifice a land.
 But there are times when you can trade the stability of your mana to speed up a clock.
 It can make the difference between pushing through huge amounts of damage and being just barely walled off for a turn.

 This deck provides you with a good number of "safe" things to sacrifice.
-Gnawing Verminimage mills two cards when it enters and tags something with -1/-1 for a turn when it dies.
+Gnawing Vermin mills two cards when it enters and tags something with -1/-1 for a turn when it dies.
 To say nothing of its ability to contest two-toughness creatures.
 This means you easily get three cards in your graveyard just from the Vermin.
-Waterlogged Hulk // Watertight Gondolaimage is a solid backup choice.
+Waterlogged Hulk // Watertight Gondola is a solid backup choice.
 At minimum, curving the Hulk into Souls still gets you to mill two cards at minimum.
 Which is the same rate of mill as the rat.

 Waterlogged Hulk is another upgrade to this archetype that Standard has been missing.
 You may not be able to chump block with the Hulk, but it isn't very interactable.
 If you recall: What made Luminarch Aspirant good was how it pumped every turn it was on the battlefield.
 And if you recall: What makes Selesnya Enchantments so good, is that it has at least THREE PLAYSETS of creatures that effectively pump themselves every turn they are on the battlefield.